frisuelu/personal-portfolio/src/routes/blog/transformers-I.md

 ---
 title: TRANSFORMERS - multi-purpose AI models in disguise (Part I)
-subtitle: First part of the post series delving into the <b>Transformer</b> architecture and its applications outside of NLP.
+subtitle: First part of the post series delving into the Transformer architecture and its applications outside of NLP.
 date: "2022-01-09"
 thumbnail_url: "https://miro.medium.com/v2/format:webp/1*wZOvEaKZ5CUCgyFlvYfh3w.jpeg"
 thumbnail_alt: Transformers outside NLP
+media: Posted on Medium
 ---

 # TRANSFORMERS - multi-purpose AI models in disguise

-> **_Novel applications of this powerful architecture set the bar for future AI advances_**
+### Novel applications of this powerful architecture set the bar for future AI advances

+![](https://cdn-images-1.medium.com/max/1200/1*wZOvEaKZ5CUCgyFlvYfh3w.jpeg)

 ---

-![](https://cdn-images-1.medium.com/max/1200/1*wZOvEaKZ5CUCgyFlvYfh3w.jpeg)

 If you have dug deep into _machine learning_ algorithms, you will probably have heard of terms such as _neural networks_ or _natural language processing_ (NLP).
 Regarding the latter, a powerful model architecture has appeared in the last few years that has disrupted the _text mining_ industry: **The Transformer**.
 This model has altered the way researchers focus on analysing texts, introducing a novel analysis that has improved the models used previously.
 In the NLP field, it has become the game-changer mechanism and it is the main focus of research around the world.
 This has brought the model wide recognition, especially through developments such as OpenAI’s GPT-3 model for the generation of text.